-NEWS ADVISORY: SACIDS – ACE STUDENT-SUPERVISOR TRANSFERABLE SKILLS TRAINING PROJECT
+NEWS ADVISORY: INCEPTION WORKSHOP FOR THE PAN-AFRICAN NETWORK FOR RAPID RESEARCH, RESPONSE, RELIEF AND PREPAREDNESS FOR

+INFECTIOUS DISEASES EPIDEMICS (PANDORA) PROJECT

-Southern African Centre for Infectious Disease Surveillance - An African Centre of Excellence for Infectious Diseases of Humans and Animals in Southern and Eastern Africa (SACIDS–ACE) is a One Health Virtual Centre that links academic and research institutions involved with infectious diseases of humans and animals in the Democratic Republic of Congo (DRC), Mozambique, South Africa, Zambia and Tanzania.
+Southern African Centre for Infectious Disease Surveillance - Africa Centre of Excellence for Infectious Diseases of Humans and Animals in Southern and Eastern Africa (SACIDS–ACE) is a One Health Virtual Centre that links academic and research institutions involved with infectious diseases of humans and animals in the Democratic Republic of Congo (DRC), Mozambique, South Africa, Zambia and Tanzania.
 SACIDS–ACE operates in smart partnership with centres of research and training excellence in industrialized countries as well as international research institutions.
 The Headquarters of SACIDS–ACE is located at Sokoine University of Agriculture (SUA), Morogoro, Tanzania.

 WHAT: The main objective of the Workshop is to review the activities of Work Packages 4 and 5 and set priority zoonoses in Africa to be included in the implementation of the respective packages.